Restfulbee37/MC-Paper-Fabric/README.md

 - **Paper Server**: For high-performance player optimised worlds, features plugin support.
 Good for things like player Hubs or vanilla Minecraft worlds.
 - **Fabric Server**: For lightweight modding capabilities.
 - **Velocity Proxy**: To route players between the two servers while only needing to connect to one.
-- **LiveAtlas:** A web-based map interface which combines the dynmap interfaces from both Paper and Fabric.
-Meaning players will only need to visit one web interface to access both Dynmap UIs.
+- **BlueMaps:** A web-based map interface which combines the BlueMaps instances from both Paper and Fabric.
+Meaning players will only need to visit one web interface to access both server UIs.

 This configuration allows players to connect through a single proxy and enjoy both plugin and mod functionalities.